MarbleBag/Gobchat/README.md

 ![screenshot 1](docs/screen_formats.png)

 ### Text-Highlighting for key words
 Case-insensitive detection for a customizable list of words, which then will be highlighted.
-Makes it harder to miss out on important messages..
+This will help you not missing out on important messages.

 ![screenshot 1](docs/screen_mention_highlighting.png)